emplify-software/statamic-cookie-dialog/README.md

 default.
 Each cookie group can contain multiple cookies with a name, description and lifetime.

-In the **"Content"** tab, you can customize the content of the cookie dialog, including the title, description, buttons and the highlight color for the toggle switches.
+In the **"Customization"** tab, you can customize the style and content of the cookie dialog, including the title, description, buttons and.

 ### Cookie Dialog Button

 By adding the `{{ cookie_dialog_button }}` tag to your `layout.antlers.html` file,
 you can display a floating button that opens the cookie dialog when clicked.
+This allows users to change their cookie preferences at any time after the initial dialog has been closed.

 ```antlers
 {{ cookie_dialog_button }}